"They did a couple of different surveys. They they had one "bucket" survey asking about

 of intaking any new "Thing" item to make sure its not only an item the community wants,

-but that the library workers want, love, and that all members of staff can support during
+but that the library workers want, love, and that staff can support during

 transit, checkout, check-in, and maintenance.
 With permission, we've included a copy of their